 Cold rice is a must for this recipe.
-That’s why you want to use leftover rice that has been chilled in the refrigerator.
+That’s why you want to use leftover cooked rice that has been chilled in the refrigerator.

 Especially if you use short-grain rice, the rice must be cold.
 Otherwise, it will be too mushy as you mix it in with the rest of the ingredients.

 I have made this with hot, fresh rice before, and you certainly can do it.
 (There are no fried rice police who will bust into your home if you use fresh hot rice instead of leftover cold rice).

 If you do use hot rice, I do recommend a medium or long-grain variety so it won’t stick together.

 If you use leftover cold short-grain rice (like I always do, since I always make Japanese rice), it’s easiest to break up the rice with your hands before adding it to the pan with the other ingredients.

 Just cook your rice of choice normally per the instructions on the box or bag.
 If you want to use Japanese rice, I have a great tutorial for you that teaches you how to do it both in a rice cooker and on the stove.